malmilo6/FLFA/FLFA/Reports/ReportFLFA.4.md

 4. Convert remaining productions: Replace terminals in mixed productions with new variables, and break long productions into binary productions using new variables.

 ## Objectives:
-1. Understand what lexical analysis is.
+1. Learn about Chomsky Normal Form (CNF) [1].
-2. Get familiar with the inner workings of a lexer/scanner/tokenizer.
+2. Get familiar with the approaches of normalizing a grammar.
-3. Implement a sample lexer and show how it works.
+3. Implement a method for normalizing an input grammar by the rules of CNF.
+    1. The implementation needs to be encapsulated in a method with an appropriate signature (also ideally in an appropriate class/type).
+    2. The implemented functionality needs executed and tested.
+    3. A BONUS point will be given for the student who will have unit tests that validate the functionality of the project.
+    4. Also, another BONUS point would be given if the student will make the aforementioned function to accept any grammar, not only the one from the student's variant.

 ## Implementation description
-There is a class Converter which converts given CFG to CNF.
+There is an all-purpose class Converter which converts every given CFG to CNF.
 Here is short description for each method used:

 **remove_inaccessible_symbols:** Eliminates variables and productions that cannot be reached from the start symbol.
 This helps simplify the grammar by removing unused variables and productions.

 **remove_epsilon_productions:** Removes ε-productions (productions that generate an empty string) by replacing nullable variables in other productions and updating the grammar accordingly.
 This step is necessary to convert the grammar into CNF.